saurav193/capstone_BIBA/doc/internal_report.md

 prior to calculating the MAE.
 Each model is saved as a .joblib file and its performance metrics are saved as a .csv file in the [`/results`](https://github.com/Z2hMedia/capstone_machine_learning/tree/master/results) directory.
-This file, which is not part of the Makefile, renders this report.
+The RMarkdown file, which is not part of the Makefile, renders this report.

 #### Predicting on new data